testground/infra/README.md

 ## Contribute

 Our work is never finished.
-If you see anything we can do better, file an issue or open a PR!
+If you see anything we can do better, file an issue on [github.com/testground/testground](https://github.com/testground/testground) repo or open a PR!

 ## License